National HMO Lobby

 On 23 January 2008, Housing & Planning Minister announced a Review of the private rented sector.
 The review will look how the increasing number of buy to let accommodation and student tenants has impacted on the private rented sector.
 A Policy Round Table on Student Housing is to be held on 4 March.

-On 3 March 2008, John Denham, Secretary of State at DIUS, announced plans to develop new universities: the Lobby responded to the Minister.
+On 3 March 2008, John Denham, Secretary of State at DIUS, announced The New University Challenge, a plan to develop twenty new HE centres: the Lobby responded to the Minister, and subsequently to the consultation organised by HEFCE.

 On 9 April 2008, "a new review aimed at improving the management and conditions of people living in Houses in Multiple Occupation (HMOs) was launched by Housing and Planning Minister Caroline Flint."
 The announcement made specific reference to 'student ghost towns.'